 - Regular training is conducted with our employees on how to detect fraudulent activities.

-You can help protect your data too
+You can help protect your data, too

 Protect your account numbers, PINs, and passwords

 - Review and balance your account statements on a regular basis.
 Watch for any transactions showing unfamiliar payees and amounts you do not recognize.
-If you have online access to your accounts, including your accounts with The Principal, review the activity in these accounts on a regular basis.

 Check your credit report regularly

 A credit report contains information on where you live, how you pay your bills, and whether you've been sued, arrested, or filed for bankruptcy.
-Nationwide consumer reporting companies sell the information in your report to creditors, insurers, employers, and other businesses that use it to evaluate your credit.
+Nationwide consumer-reporting companies sell the information in your report to creditors, insurers, employers, and other businesses that use it to evaluate your credit.